microsoft/onnxruntime/js/web/README.md

 ### Why ONNX models

 The [Open Neural Network Exchange](http://onnx.ai/) (ONNX) is an open standard for representing machine learning models.
 The biggest advantage of ONNX is that it allows interoperability across different open source AI frameworks, which itself offers more flexibility for AI frameworks adoption.
-See [Getting ONNX Models](#Getting-ONNX-models).

 ### Why ONNX Runtime Web